 Rozhen Monastery

-Located in the area of Melnik, Rozhen Monastery is a perfect place for those interested in combining the visit with a beautiful hiking path.
+Located in the Melnik area, Rozhen Monastery is a perfect place to combine a visit with a beautiful hiking path.
 Although it is possible to drive there, you can also access the monastery by walking a magnificent eco-trail.

 The building is in the heart of the region of Pirin, surrounded by the spectacular landscapes of Melnik and its pyramids.